m-chaves/label_studio_documentation/virtual_machine_host.md

 ### Method 1: Use the Label Studio port explicitly

+In your local machine, connect to the same network of your VM.
+For instance, if you are using a I3S VM then connect to the I3S VPN.

 In your browser, instead of using just the hostname (e.g. `example.i3s.unice.fr`), use the port explicitly (e.g. `example.i3s.unice.fr:8080`).
 Now use Label Studio as you would on your local machine.

 > Note: Remember that port `8080` is the default port for Label Studio.
 If you changed it, use the new port instead.